KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `image`
-Load an image into the filter engine, where it can then be used by other filter actions.
+Loads an image into the filter engine, where it can then be used by other filter actions.
 Useful for effects such as watermarking an image.

 The portion of the image to be imported into the filter engine can be controlled using the `copy` attributes.
 These attributes can be set in either absolute pixel values, or relative (to the image) 'string%' values.

 The `asset` attribute is required, and should be the name string of the asset.
 Any valid asset is permitted, including Cell objects.
+Where things go wrong, the system will attempt to load a `1x1` transparent pixel in place of the asset.

+If the image's dimensions differ from the source dimensions then, where a given dimension is smaller than source, that dimension will be centered; where the image dimension is larger then that dimension will be pinned to the top, or left.
+Note that Filters will run faster when the asset's dimensions match the dimensions of the source to which the filter is being applied.

 The `lineOut` attribute's value must be a (unique) string, which other primitive functions can use as their `lineIn` and `lineMix` values.

+Assets are loaded into the filter engine each time the filter runs and are not persisted when the filter completes.
+Adding assets to a filter chain will very often disable filter memoization functionality!

 Creates an ActionObject for the `process-image` primitive function.